GSA/centers-of-excellence/_pages/mission.md

 title: Our Mission
 permalink: /mission/
 description: ""
+deck: 'To Accelerate IT modernization to improve the citizen experience, improve outcomes and reduce legacy IT spending across the government.'
 ---

-<div class="deck">To Accelerate IT modernization to improve the citizen experience, improve outcomes and reduce legacy IT spending across the government.</div>

 ## Our Values: